venam/blog/_posts/2015-09-25-group-work.markdown

 proofreading.

-In the end, the projects are still my own and so it's not really group work.
+In the end, the projects are still my own and it's not really group work.

 I just recently tried to organize real projects with them.